oren/oren.github.io/articles/good-strategy/README.md

 * Challenge: 40% of students in LA are dropping out.
 How to improve it?
 * Actions: let's hire better teachers or let's buy better books.

-This is not a strategy since it's doesn't include a diagnosis of the probelm and also missing a guiding policy.
+Score: 0 out of 3.
+This is not a strategy since it's doesn't include a diagnosis of the probelm and also missing a guiding policies and coherent actions.
+Score: 0 out of 3.

 ### Strategy B:

 * Challenge: Greece borrowed more money than they can pay back.
 How to prevent that in the future?
 * Actions: bail out the banks, do a better math before borrowing money or don't anticipate growth if there was no growth in the last 10 years.

+Score: 0 out of 3.
 This is not a strategy since it's doesn't include a diagnosis of the probelm and also missing a guiding policy.

 ### Strategy C: